 The kitchen is fitted with a Haier two-burner gas hob.
 Haier, based in Qingdao, China, is one of the world's biggest home appliance companies.

-First graders in a Pyongyang classroom are orderly yet energetic, often standing and giving spirited answers to their teacher's questions, May 7, 2015.
-Photo by CNN's Will Ripley.
+First-graders in a Pyongyang classroom are orderly yet energetic, often standing and giving spirited answers to their teacher's questions.

 Outdoor exercise accompanied by upbeat music is a daily routine for these North Korean middle school students.
-Afterward, classes are critiqued on their coordination.
+Classes are critiqued on their coordination.

-Young children in a newly constructed Pyongyang orphanage practice a musical performance, May 2015.
+Young children in a newly constructed Pyongyang orphanage practice a musical performance.

 The orphanage features a pool area for the children, who live and study in the complex.

-Young boys practice a drum routine that they will perform during International Children's Day in June.
+Young boys practice a drum routine that they will perform during International Children's Day.

-North Korea displays the armistice agreement that ended the brutal fighting of the Korean War in 1953.
+North Korea displays the armistice agreement that brought the brutal fighting of the Korean War to an end in 1953.

 Junior Lt.
-Colonel Nam Dong Ho is part of North Korea's standing army of more than one million.
+Col. Nam Dong Ho is part of North Korea's standing army of more than a million.

-Twin statues honor the late leaders of North Korea Kim Il Sung and Kim Jong Il.
-Visitors are routinely taken here to pay their respects and lay flowers at the statue.
-Photo taken May 2, 2015.
+Twin statues honor the late leaders of North Korea, Kim Il Sung and Kim Jong Il.
+Visitors to Pyongyang are routinely taken to pay their respects and lay flowers at the monument.

-Kim Jong Un personally inspected the plans for this new water park 113 times and had his top officials safety test the water slides.
-Guests frolic in the park in this photo taken in May 2015.
+Kim Jong Un personally inspected the plans for this new water park and had his top officials test the water slides for safety.

 The Pyongyang Gold Lane, a bowling alley in the North Korean capital, is popular among young people.

-The inflight magazine feature multiple pages on Supreme Leader Kim Jong Un.
+The inflight magazine features multiple pages on Supreme Leader Kim Jong Un.

-The inflight meal consists of a burger and glass of North Korean beer.
+The inflight meal consists of a burger and a glass of North Korean beer.